- Home

 Step #1 Identify locations

 Where do you and members of your family spend much of your time?
-Examples are your car, work, school, daycare, babysitter’s house, outside family member’s homes, church, sports arenas and playing fields, entertainment locations such as theaters, shopping malls, other methods of transportation such as a train or bus, etc. Learn more about making emergency kits for places you most frequent.
+Examples are your car, work, school, daycare, babysitter’s house, extended family members’ homes, church, sports arenas and playing fields, entertainment locations such as theaters, shopping malls, or utilizing other transportation methods such as trains or buses.
+Learn more about making emergency kits for places you most frequent.

 Step #2 Gather all information

 Do these locations have emergency plans, protocols, and procedures in place such as evacuation or sheltering in place?
 If the answer is yes, find out, in detail, what they are and incorporate your plan into the larger, existing plan.
-If they do not have an existing plan, create your own. (step 4) While you’re at it, ask them to consider coming up with a plan for their location.
+If they do not have an existing plan, create your own (refer to Step #4 below for creating a plan if no existing protocols are in place).
+While you’re at it, ask them to consider coming up with a plan for their location.
 This ultimately could help many other people.

 Step #3 Consider all specifics

 Different locations, buildings, and environments surrounding these areas may require specific types of emergency responses when it comes to warning and evacuating people.
-Find out all of the particulars.
+Find out all the details.

 Step #4 Create a plan for each location